Antypodish/Unity_DOTS_GeneticNeuralNetwork_F1Cars/README.md

 Well, I love AI stuff, that should be plenty of the reason :)
 But what I wanted to achieve, is to stray away a bit from Unity ML utilities, which is only working on dev machines and requires python, to do training.
 I want to be able to train AI at runtime as well, maybe even by players during game play.
 Depending on the desired project.
+I have been playing with different NNs, but all have been written, using classical OOP paradigm.
+But I really wanted have NN in DOTS for long time already.
 So hence here is my motivation.

 ## What to expect